swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 ## Future directions

 Currently, there is only one kind of Reflection Metadata - Field Descriptor Metadata.
 In the future, it is possible that other kinds will be added (e.g methods, computed properties, etc) `Reflectable` should be able to cover all of them.
+If this proposal is approved, it will become easier and more native to migrate Codable to the usage of Reflection metadata for encoding/decoding logic instead of autogenerating code at compile time.

 ## Acknowledgments

-Thanks to [Joe Groff](https://github.com/jckarter) for various useful pieces of advice, general help along the journey, and for suggesting several useful features like Reflectable casts!
+Thanks to [Joe Groff](https://github.com/jckarter) for various useful pieces of advice, general help along the way, and for suggesting several useful features like Reflectable casts!